 - check for a blown circuit fuse or a tripped main circuit breaker. - check if oven is properly connected to electric circuit in house.

-If clock and/or lights operate but oven does not heat:
+If clock, indicator words, and/or lights operate but oven does not heat:

-- the Selector and/or Temperature Knobs may be set incorrectly. - clock controls may be set for delayed start of oven.
+- the controls may have been set incorrectly. - clock controls may be set for delayed start of oven.

 If the oven light does not work: